codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-classic.md

 |`CF_JIRA_PROJECT_PREFIX` | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The Jira project prefix that identifies the ticket number to use.| Required|
 | `CF_JIRA_MESSAGE`            | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The Jira issue IDs matching the string to associate with the image.  | Required  |
 | `CF_JIRA_FAIL_ON_NOT_FOUND`            | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The report image action when the `CF_JIRA_MESSAGE` is not found.
 When set to `true`, the report image action is failed.  | Required  |

+For how-to instructions, see [Connect a CI platform/tool to Codefresh]({{site.baseurl}}/docs/integrations/ci-integrations/#connect-a-thrird-party-ci-tool-to-Codefresh).

 ### Example of report image step in Codefresh Classic pipeline